Layr-Labs/hourglass-avs-template/README.md

 This template provides a basic structure for building an AVS with the Hourglass framework.
 It includes:

 * A stub of Go code for your Performer to get you started.
 Simply fill in the commented out areas with your own AVS logic
+* Default `TaskAVSRegistrar` and `AVSTaskHook` avs contracts that work out of the box.
+Simply extend them if you need to add additional onchain logic.
+* All the dependent contracts for the framework to work and scripts to deploy them.
+The scripts will be managed by the Devkit CLI.
 * A docker-compose stack to run an Aggregator and Executor locally to test your AVS.
 Both the Aggregator and Executor will be run by EigenLayer Operators when you launch your AVS, so we've given you the full stack to run locally to make development and testing easier.
 * Hooks that integrate with the Devkit CLI.
 The Devkit CLI is a command line tool that will make your development experience faster and easier by automating common tasks like building, deploying, and running your AVS.